open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 ### RBAC

-Before the TargetAllocator can start scraping, you need to set up a Kubernetes RBAC (role-based access controls).
+Before the TargetAllocator can start scraping, you need to set up Kubernetes RBAC (role-based access controls) resources.
 This means that you need to have a `ServiceAccount` and corresponding cluster roles so that the TargetAllocator has access to all of the necessary resources to pull metrics from.

 You can create your own `ServiceAccount`, and reference it in `spec.targetAllocator.serviceAccount` in your `OpenTelemetryCollector` CR.
 You’ll then need to configure the `ClusterRole` and `ClusterRoleBinding` for this `ServiceAccount`, as per below.